-- Safety The ES must have a safe state (for QR and operator) that shall be reached at all times.
-In this state, the four rotor engines are de-energized (zero RPM).
+- Safety The ES must have a safe state (for drone and operator) that shall be reached at all times.
+In this state, the four motors are de-energized (zero RPM).
 This shall be the initial state at application startup, as well as the final state (either at normal exit or abort).
-Consequently, joystick states other than zero throttle and neutral stick position are illegal at startup, upon which the system shall abort.
+Consequently, joystick states other than zero throttle and neutral stick position are illegal at startup, upon which the system shall issue a warning and refrain from further action.
 Note, that the safe state is not to be implemented by merely zeroing all setpoints at the PC side as this does not guarantee that the ES (when crashed) will be able to reach this state. - Emergency stop It shall be possible to abort system operation at all times, upon which the system briefly enters a panic state, after which it goes to safe state.
-In the panic state rotor RPM is set at a sufficiently low rate to avoid propellor damage, yet at a sufficiently high rate to avoid the QR falling to ground like a brick causing frame damage.
-Panic mode should last for a few seconds until it can be assumed that touch-down has occurred, after which the QR must go into safe state.
-Aborting the system must be possible by pressing joystick button(s), and keyboard key(s) (see Appendix C). - Stalling proof Brushless engines are very efficient, but they are also prone to stalling.
-This occurs when such a sudden increase of RPM is presented to the engines such that they cannot follow.
-As stalling largely reduces engine power (and may result in engine damage as well), the QR will immediately become unstable and may crash.
-In order to avoid stalling the engine setpoint signals (ae) generated by the embedded control software must be kept at sufficient level during flight to avoid stalling.
-A practical approach is to also avoid any engine having a large RPM deviation from the average of all four engines. - Robust to noise As sensor data is typically noisy and may contain spurious outliers, feeding raw sensor data to the controllers may result in large variations of the four rotor control signals ae1, ae2, ae3, and ae4, possibly causing engine stalling.
-Sensor signal processing must therefore feature a digital filter chain that removes obvious outliers and filters vibration noise such that the sensor data is sufficiently stable and reliable to be used in feedback $control^3$.
+In the panic state rotor RPM is set at a sufficiently low rate to avoid propellor damage, yet at a sufficiently high rate to avoid the drone falling to ground like a brick causing frame damage.
+Panic mode should last for a few seconds until it can be assumed that touch-down has occurred, after which the drone must go into safe state.
+Aborting the system must be possible by pressing joystick button(s), and keyboard key(s) (see Appendix C). - Battery health The LiPo batteries powering the drone need to be handled with care as draining them will inflict fatal damage.
+In particular, the battery voltage should never drop below 10.5 Volt.
+As soon as the battery voltage (read out over the internal ADC) crosses the threshold, the drone should enter panic mode.
+Preferably, the pilot should be warned ahead of time so he can land safely without the risk of getting his flight aborted at an inconvenient moment. - Robust to noise As sensor data is typically noisy and may contain spurious outliers, feeding raw sensor data to the controllers may result in large variations of the four rotor control signals ae1, ae2, ae3, and ae4, possibly causing motor stalling.
+The on-board sensing module (InvenSense MPU-6050) therefore includes a Digital Motion Processor (DMP) that filters and fuses the raw accelerometer and gyro readings to arrive at a smoothed stream of attitude readings.
+Note however, that in the final stage of the project, the filtering must be done "by hand" on the microcontroller itself and care must be taken to remove obvious outliers and filter vibration noise such that the sensor data is sufficiently stable and reliable to be used in feedback control2. - Reliable communication The PC link must be reliable, as any error in the actuator setpoints may have disastrous consequences, especially when the drone has lift-off.
+A wrong rotor RPM setpoint may immediately tilt the drone, causing a crash.
+Note that dependability is a key performance indicator in the project: a major incident that is caused by improper software development (i.e., improper coding and testing) may lead to immediate disqualification.
+Testing communication status at both peers may involve sending or receiving specific status messages to ascertain that both peers are operating and receiving proper data.